futureversecom/sylo-ethereum-contracts/docs/spec.md

 A public function `calculateStakerClaim` is exposed by the `RewardsManager` contract which allows users to understand the amount in `SOLO` gained if they were to call `claimStakingReward`.
-As this will also remove the users unclaimed reward from being used in the total active stake for the next epoch, users may wish to wait until the reward value is high enough to offset gas costs.
+As claiming rewards will also remove the users unclaimed reward from being used in the total active stake for the next epoch, users may wish to wait until the reward value is high enough to offset gas costs.